-camera_open(<resolution>)
+camera\open(<>)

 Opens the camera using the currently loaded configuration.
 For most users, the default configuration (as specified by settings .. channels .. default) is used.
-For another configuration to be employed, it has to be loaded (see camera_load_config).
-A resolution of LOW_RES, MED_RES, or HIGH_RES must be specified.
-For most purposes, LOW_RES will suffice and has the least impact on system performance.
+For another configuration to be employed, it has to be loaded (see camera\load\config).
+The LOW\RES resolution used by this function will suffice for most purposes and has the least impact on system performance.
+This function may return an error message before it succeeds in opening the camera.

-camera_close()
+camera\close()